Chiang Fang-liang: Early life

-On 15 May 1916, Faina was born near Orsha, then part of the Russian Empire, now in Belarus.
+On 15 May 1916, Faina was born near Orsha, then part of the Russian Empire (now in Belarus).
 Faina was orphaned at a young age and raised by her older sister Anna.

 Career

-At age 16, as a member of the Soviet Union's Communist Youth League, Faina worked at the Ural Heavy Machinery Plant, where she met Chiang Ching-kuo, her supervisor.
+At age 16, as a member of the Soviet Union's Communist Youth League, Faina worked at the Ural Heavy Machinery Plant in Sverdlovsk, Russian SFSR, where she met Chiang Ching-kuo, her supervisor.
+On 15 March 1935, aged 18, Faina married him.

-Biography
+Move to Taiwan

 In December 1936, Joseph Stalin granted Chiang's return to China.
-By some other account, however, the couple fled fearing arrest of Chiang Ching-kuo.
 After the couple was received by Chiang Kai-shek and his wife Soong Mei-ling in Hangzhou, they traveled to the Chiang home in Xikou, Zhejiang, where they held a second marriage ceremony.
 Fang-liang stayed behind to live with Chiang Ching-kuo's mother, Mao Fumei.
 She was assigned a tutor to learn Mandarin Chinese, but she learned the local Ningbo dialect of Wu Chinese instead.
 She reportedly got along well with Mao Fumei and did her own housework.

-As a First lady
+As First lady

-When Chiang Ching-kuo became President, Fang-liang rarely performed the traditional roles of First Lady.
-That is partly due to her lack of formal education; her husband also encouraged her not to get into politics.
-She largely stayed out of the public spotlight and little was ever known of her in an anti-communist atmosphere in the government.
+When Chiang Ching-kuo became President, Fang-liang rarely performed the traditional roles of First Lady, partly due to her lack of formal education; her husband also encouraged her not to get into politics.
+She occasionally taught Russian to Kuomintang cadets.
+She largely stayed out of the public spotlight, and little was ever known of her in an anti-communist atmosphere in the government.
 She never returned to Russia, and traveled abroad only three times in the last 50 years of her life, all to visit her children and their families.
-In 1992, she received a visit from a delegation including future president Alexander Lukashenko, a mayor of Minsk (the capital of Belarus) at the time.
-It was the only time that she made contact with anyone from her homeland as First Lady.
+In 1992, she received a visit from a Belarusian delegation.

-Personal life

-Faina met Chiang Ching-kuo, son of Chiang Kai-shek, while working at the Ural Heavy Machine Plant in Sverdlovsk, Russian SFSR.
-On 15 March 1935, aged 18, Faina married him.

 Children

 On 14 December 1935, their first son Chiang Hsiao-wen was born in the Soviet Union.
-Each of her three younger children were born in different parts of China, reflecting turbulent years as an official of China.
+Each of her three younger children were born in different parts of China, reflecting turbulent years as an official of the country.
 Faina had four children: